 The Swift Creek Mill Theatre, Inc. produces five to six main stage productions per year with weekly performances resulting in 175 offerings per year.
 Since 1965 Swift Creek Mill Theatre has continued to produce high quality theatre with the finest talent available in central Virginia.
 Our critically acclaimed productions have seen such performers as Blair Underwood and Steven Furst move on to exceptional careers in film and television and such performers as Gail Howell, Emily Skinner and Betsy Blanks move on to outstanding Broadway credits.
 Established Broadway performers such as Betty Ann Grove have graced the Mill stage, finding the Mill an exceptional venue to perform as well.
 Colonial Heights native Joe Doran is the latest Mill alumnus to move on with great promise.
 Currently involved in numerous New York projects, Joe is widely recognized as a rising star in the area of technical production.

 In 1989, the Mill began providing educational and cultural programs for children and youth.
-Our Children’s Theatre produces three to five youth and children oriented productions each theatre season resulting in 100 to 125 children’s performances per year.
-Prior to and at the conclusion of each performance, cast members interact with the children through a question and answer period.
-Our original productions, such as our Santa series and favorites including, The Little Engine That Could, are carefully written by our staff under the watchful eye of certified classroom educators continuing our rich tradition as a destination for educators seeking to augment instruction with live classic theatre.
+Our Children’s Theatre produces three to five youth and children-oriented productions each theatre season resulting in 100 to 125 children’s performances per year.
+At the conclusion of each performance, cast members interact with the children through a question and answer period or meet-and-greet.
+Our original productions, such as our Drifty the Snowman series and favorites including, The Little Engine That Could, are carefully written by our staff under the watchful eye of certified classroom educators continuing our rich tradition as a destination for educators seeking to augment instruction with live classic theatre.
 These productions incorporate all aspects of the Virginia Standards of Learning (SOL).
 Listing of selected SOL’s associated with each production is promoted within marketing materials.
-The youth theatre program is an outreach effort meeting the needs of over 20,000 students in eight surrounding school districts and over 200 independent schools including home schools, private schools and day care facilities.
+The youth theatre program is an outreach effort meeting the needs of as many as 20,000 students in eight surrounding school districts and over 200 independent schools including home schools, private schools and day care facilities.
 Frequented school systems include the cities of Colonial Heights, Hopewell, Petersburg and Richmond, along with the counties of Chesterfield, Dinwiddie, Prince George and Sussex.

-Our Youth Theatre Summer Camp offers beginner and advanced camps that focus on the performing arts including, voice, acting, movement and stage design.
-Camps are held daily from 10:00 a.m. through 5:00 p.m. during two one-week periods for an average of 45 students and are conducted by professionals in the cultural arts.
+Our Youth Theatre Summer Camp offers Introductory and Performance camps that focus on the performing arts, including voice, acting, movement and stage design.
+Camps are held daily from 10:00 a.m. through 5:00 p.m. during two one-week periods (Introductory) or one two-week period (Performance).
+An average of 90 students attend the camps, which are conducted by professionals in the cultural arts.